felipelopesr/felipelopesr/README.md

-# Olá! 👋 Sou Felipe Lopes
+# Hello! 👋 I'm Felipe Lopes

-💻 Desenvolvedor Front-End Júnior formado pela Alura, com experiência em tecnologias modernas.
+💻 Junior Front-End Developer trained by Alura, with experience in modern technologies.

 ---

-## 🧠 Foco & Habilidades
+## 🧠 Focus & Skills

-- 💻 **Desenvolvimento Front-End:** Desenvolvimento de interfaces dinâmicas e responsivas.
+- 💻 **Front-End Development:** Development of dynamic and responsive interfaces.
-- 🎨 **Design UI/UX:** Aplicação de conceitos como responsividade, Glassmorphism e Dark Mode.
+- 🎨 **UI/UX Design:** Application of concepts such as responsiveness, Glassmorphism, and Dark Mode.
-- ⚡ **Integrações:** Consumo de APIs externas e gerenciamento de estado.
+- ⚡ **Integrations:** Consumption of external APIs and state management.
-- 🏗️ **Arquitetura:** Estruturação de projetos completos, modulares e eficientes.
+- 🏗️ **Architecture:** Structuring complete, modular, and efficient projects.

 ---